 Diaphragmatic breathing or belly breathing helps you to breathe with your diaphragm.
 The diaphragm is a large muscle that plays an important part in breathing.
 It's located below your lungs.
-It separates your chest from your abdomen.
+It separates your chest from your belly (abdomen).

 With a chronic lung disease, you may use your accessory muscles to breathe instead of your diaphragm.
 These are a group of muscles in your chest, shoulders, and neck.
-Using these muscles takes more effort and makes shortness of breath worse.
-Using your diaphragm makes breathing easier and allows you to take in more air.
+Using these muscles takes more effort.
+It also makes shortness of breath worse.
+Using your diaphragm makes breathing easier.
+It lets you take in more air.
 It increases your oxygen level.
 Try the diaphragmatic breathing exercise below.

 Diaphragmatic breathing may help you: